pussinboot/bbwm/notes.md

 # tofo

-need to be able to switch the scheme on the fly, which means recomputing all spaces
+need to be able to switch the scheme on the fly, which means recomputing all spaces equally spaced want to do - activate shortcut - lists indices over all your currently tiled windows hit index and switcheroo

 so.. default add win to tile > can rearrange all at once add "workspace" -> the partition gets its own tiling scheme